urwid/urwid/docs/manual/widgets.rst

 List Walker API Version 1
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This API will remain available and is still the least restrictive option for
+This API will remain available and is still the least restrictive option fo the programmer.
-the programmer.
 Your class should subclass :class:`ListWalker`.
-Whenever the focus or content changes you are responsible for
+Whenever the focus or content changes you are responsible for calling :meth:`ListWalker._modified`.
-calling :meth:`ListWalker._modified`.

 .. currentmodule:: MyV1ListWalker